Information Security Specialist Salary

 - Implement, monitor, and maintain policies and standards for information technology-related controls.

 Information Security Specialist Job Listings

 Popular Skills for Information Security Specialist

 Information Security Specialists report using a pretty varied skill set on the job.
 Most notably, skills in Network Security Management, Computer Security, Security Risk Management, and Cyber Security are correlated to pay that is above average, with boosts between 10 percent and 13 percent.
 Most people who know Security Policies and Procedures also know IT Security & Infrastructure.

 Pay by Experience Level for Information Security Specialist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Information Security Specialists with a lot of experience tend to enjoy higher earnings.
 The average beginner in this position makes around $62K, but folks who have been around for five to 10 years see a markedly higher median salary of $81K.
 Information Security Specialists claiming one to two decades of experience make an estimated median of $96K.
 Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $102K.

 Pay Difference by Location

-For Information Security Specialists, busy Los Angeles offers a higher-than-average pay rate, 37 percent above the national average.
-Information Security Specialists will also find cushy salaries in Chicago (+28 percent), Phoenix (+27 percent), Atlanta (+20 percent), and New York (+15 percent).
-With compensation 15 percent below the national average, Portland is not known for hefty paychecks and actually represents the lowest-paying market.
-Employers pay around 12 percent less in Jacksonville and 8 percent less in Tampa, below-median salaries for those in this field.
+For Information Security Specialists, busy Los Angeles offers a higher-than-average pay rate, 39 percent above the national average.
+Information Security Specialists will also find cushy salaries in New York (+27 percent), Phoenix (+26 percent), Chicago (+16 percent), and Seattle (+13 percent).
+Those in the field find the lowest salaries in Portland, 14 percent below the national average.
+Employers in Jacksonville and St. Louis also lean toward paying below-median salaries (13 percent lower and 4 percent lower, respectively).